RTEMS/rtems-docs/c-user/fatal_error.rst

     occur during system initialization.
 It is an application configuration error.

-INTERNAL_ERROR_LIBIO_USER_ENV_KEY_CREATE_FAILED (34)
-    Creation of the IO library user environment POSIX key failed.
-This fatal error may occur during system initialization.
-It is an application configuration error.

-INTERNAL_ERROR_LIBIO_SEM_CREATE_FAILED (35)
-    Creation of the IO library semaphore failed.
-This fatal error may occur during system initialization.
-It is an application configuration error.

 INTERNAL_ERROR_LIBIO_STDOUT_FD_OPEN_FAILED (36)
     Open of the standard output file descriptor failed or resulted in an unexpected file descriptor number.
 This fatal error may occur during